 Edit flow - This option will redirect you to the flow settings.
 From this level, you can preview and apply any required changes.

-Clone - The Clone option is very useful if you want to copy an existing flow before making some amendments - all the configuration settings will be copied and the name of the flow will be the same with the word “(clone)” added to the end.
+Clone - The Clone option is very useful if you want to copy an existing flow before making some amendments - all the configuration settings will be copied, and the flow's name will be the same with the word “(clone)” added to the end.
 Now simply rename your flow and amend any settings.

 Switch on/off - This option allows you to switch a flow on and off without deleting it.
 This option is useful if you want to stop files from being processed on a temp basis.